 Groundbreaking mobile data offerings, payments services, disaster aid distribution systems, and credit scoring technologies are just a few innovations taking root in the Philippines today.
 Others are likely around the corner as a new generation of entrepreneurs and companies takes notice of the opportunity.

-Will Greene is a writer and digital strategist whose blog, TigerMine Research, covers economic development in Southeast Asia today.
+Will Greene runs TigerMine Ventures, an advisory firm that helps companies and organizations in Southeast Asia.
 Currently in Manila, he recently co-authored Perfect Digital Storm: Philippines, a new study on digital, social, and mobile trends in the Philippines today.